 Remember an evenly cooked meat is useless if it does not come with the best flavors.

 Cleaning and maintaining your offset smoker is an important aspect of owning this cooking equipment.
-Cleaning your offset smoker after each use and doing some occasional routine checks will help keep your offset cooker in top shape.
+Cleaning your smoker after each use and doing some occasional routine checks will help keep your offset cooker in top shape.
 It will also make it last for longer years.

-- After every use rid your offset smoker with all ash residues and food drippings.
-Most offset smoker models come with removable or slide our ash and drip trays so this will not be such a hassle.
+- After every use rid your smoker with all ash residues and food drippings.
+Most smoker models come with removable or slide our ash and drip trays so this will not be such a hassle.

 - Rub cooking oil on the cooking surfaces of the smoker and heat it to about 2500 Cooking oil does not only clean the smoker but also provides a protective layer to prevent rusting.